 All of this is no easy task and can often become an exceedingly stressful experience or even a renovation nightmare.
 Unfortunately, over 50% of homeowners report having a negative experience with their remodel or complaining of a bad contractor.
 If you are unfortunate enough to find yourself working with a bad contractor, you could end up in a stressful contractor dispute.

 Sadly, this is not an uncommon occurrence.
 Homeowners often have the following problems when working with contractors: major project delays, poor workmanship, unreasonable extra charges, poor communication, and unresponsiveness.

-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we speak to homeowners every day who want to get connected with honest, reliable pros to ensure they don’t get stuck with a bad contractor and end up in a contract dispute.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we speak to homeowners every day who want to get connected with honest, reliable pros to ensure they don’t get stuck with a bad contractor and end up in a contract dispute.
 There are quite a few secrets most contractors won’t tell you about the renovation industry – here is some information and guidance to help you better understand contractors and hopefully deal with any issues that arise with a bad contractor.

 As discussed, over half of all homeowners end up having a stressful renovation or contractor problem.
 But why does this happen so frequently?
 There are a few reasons.
 In some cases, the client’s expectations are just too high